Parse and edit XML with UltraEdit’s XML manager

 Select the Node

-Moves selected node down in document tree.
+Moves selected node down in the XML tree, actually modifying the XML file.

 Replace with clipboard